 You should not assume, just because your child is making slower progress than you expected or the teachers are providing different support, help or activities in class, that your child has special educational needs.

-Special Educational Needs: Advice and Support for Parents:
+For impartial Special Educational Needs and Disability, Advice and Support - please visit SENDIASS: Advice and Support for Parents: